Tribe Member Knew Of Flaws In Trust Land Leases, Court Told – Law360

 Early Sullivan Partner Devin McRae was recently selected by his peers for inclusion in the 2016 edition of The Best Lawyers in America in Litigation - Intellectual Property.
 Best Lawyers® is one of the oldest and most respected guides to the legal industry.
 Inclusion is exclusive, based on a comprehensive peer-review process designed to capture the consensus opinion of leading lawyers about the professional abilities of their colleagues within the same geographical area and legal practice area.
 Corporate Counsel magazine has called The Best Lawyers in America “the most respected referral list of attorneys in practice."

 Salma Hayek Gets Temporary Restraining Order Against Women Accused Of Impersonating Her

 Early Sullivan Partner Bryan Sullivan recently obtained a temporary restraining order on behalf of well-known actress Salma Hayek.
 According to the filing, two women repeatedly impersonated Ms. Hayek and made threats to kidnap her child.
 After hearing Mr. Sullivan’s petition on Friday, Superior Court Judge M.D.
 Fried ordered that the individuals must stay 100 yards away from Ms. Hayek and her family.
-More information can be found here.

 Early Sullivan Successfully Represents United General Title Insurance Company on Appeal in RNT Holdings, LLC v.
 United General Title Insurance Company